Path length: 84.99 miles

 - Crittenden – Piner – Morning View, Kentucky (Info from NWS Wilmington)

-There were 9 tornadoes rated EF3, including the one that tore through West Liberty, KY.
+There were nine tornadoes rated EF3, including the one that tore through West Liberty, KY.

 Here are highlights from the NWS Survey of this event:

 This EF3 tornado moved into Morgan County around 546pm EST just to the NW of Ezel.
-It made a direct hit on downtown West Liberty just before 6pm.
+It made a direct hit on downtown West Liberty just before 6 pm.
 Extensive damage occurred to nearly every structure in town.
 The 105-year-old courthouse was hit.
 The depression-era WPA building that houses the community center and the 100-year-old United Methodist and Christian churches had severe damage.
 Away from West Liberty, numerous structures were damaged.
 The path width ranged from 3/4 to 1 mile through the county.
-Estimated max winds were 140 mph in Morgan County.
+The estimated max winds were 140 mph in Morgan County.
 There were 6 fatalities.

 The tornado moved back into Lawrence County south of Blaine.
-A double wide mobile home along Spencer Branch was lifted off its cinder block foundation and slammed into the adjacent hillside.
-Rescue workers extricated 3 people from the home.
+A double-wide mobile home along Spencer Branch was lifted off its cinder block foundation and slammed into the adjacent hillside.
+Rescue workers extricated three people from the home.
 A 14-year-old girl and her 65-year-old grandmother were killed.
 The 75-year-old grandfather was injured.
 Two other juvenile occupants escaped without injury.
 In the Chapman area, a family of four sheltered in their bathtub.
 The house was destroyed, but they survived.
-30 homes were destroyed in Lawrence County and another 9 had major damage.
+30 homes were destroyed in Lawrence County, and another nine had major damage.

 Next in line was Wayne County, WV!
-The tornado crossed the Tug Fork River into the Wayne County.
+The tornado crossed the Tug Fork River into Wayne County.
 It passed between Dunlow and Radnor, then into Kiahsville and Cove Cap.
 In the Dunlow area, the damage was from hilltop to hilltop, just over 1/2 mile wide.
-5 homes were destroyed and 1 sustained major damage.
-3 vehicles were damaged.
+Five homes were destroyed, and one sustained major damage.
+Three vehicles were damaged.
 The East Lynn Lake Campground had damage to electric and phone lines and downed trees.
-In Kiahsville and Cove Gap, about 15 homes were destroyed and 7 had major damage.
-These were mobile home and manufactured.
+In Kiahsville and Cove Gap, about 15 homes were destroyed, and seven had major damage.
+These were mobile homes and manufactured.
 “A resident near Cove Gap said, we never thought anything like this would get in here.
-It got in and it didn’t want to leave.
+It got in, and it didn’t want to leave.
 I guess it wasn’t here that long, but it seemed like forever.”

 “Ironically, it may have been a local funeral that saved lives.
 A funeral was being held in the community of Wayne that evening for a local Cove Gap resident.
 Several neighbors attended the funeral and were not at home when the storm hit.
 When they returned, they found their homes damaged.”

-This significant tornado weakened and disspated in Lincoln County, WV.
+This significant tornado weakened and dissipated in Lincoln County, WV.
 There was tree damage in the Ranger area.

 Damage Photos and Radar Via the NWS Jackson, KY